AlexisTessier/vibrato-bdd/README.md

 				//you can pass value througt the steps with the next callback })

-		.when('I use the deepEqual function')
+		.when("I use the deepEqual function")

 			(function when_step_definition(objectOne, objectTwo, next) {
 				var resultOfComparison = this.deepEqual(objectOne, objectTwo)